Integrative Medicine Physicians

 Dr. Mendoza Temple sees patients at the Park Center in Glenview.

-Dr. Mina Lee Ryu is a board-certified internist with a primary care practice in integrative medicine that focuses on preventative medicine and women’s health.
+Dr. Mina Lee Ryu is an internist with a primary care & consultative practice in integrative medicine that focuses on preventative medicine and women’s health.
 She believes that the healthy balance of mind, body and spirit are integral parts of healing and living well.
-Her practice combines modern medicine and proven healing traditions from around the world to safely and effectively achieve optimal health.
-After her internal medicine residency at Cedars Sinai Medical Center in Los Angeles, she completed the Kennamer Fellowship in Internal Medicine at UCLA with a concentration in Integrative Medicine and medical acupuncture.
+Her practice combines the best of conventional medicine and proven healing traditions from around the world to safely and effectively achieve optimal health.
+After her internal medicine residency at Cedars Sinai Medical Center in Los Angeles, she completed the Kennamer Fellowship in Internal Medicine at UCLA with a concentration in Integrative Medicine and Medical Acupuncture.
 She is a graduate of the Fellowship at the University of Arizona’s Center for Integrative Medicine where she studied under the supervision of Dr. Andrew Weil.
 Prior to joining NorthShore in 2008, she had a successful practice at Cedars Sinai Medical Group in Beverly Hills.
+Dr. Ryu is board certified in internal medicine & integrative medicine.
+She is actively involved in teaching medical students and residents.

 Dr. Ryu sees patients at 1000 Central Street, Suite 640 in Evanston and at the Park Center in Glenview.

-Dr. Maker-Clark sees patients at 909 Davis Street in Evanston and attends births at Highland Park Hospital.
+Dr. Maker-Clark sees patients at 909 Davis Street in Evanston and the Park Center in Glenview.

 Pooja Saigal, MD, Integrative Family Medicine